Rigid but not infinitesimally rigid compact complex manifolds: Introduction

 In particular there are rigid, but not infinitesimally rigid, manifolds of dimension $d$ and Kodaira dimension $\kappa$ for all possible pairs $(d,\kappa)$ with $d \geq 5$ and $\kappa \neq 0,1,3$ and for $(d,\kappa)=(3,-\infty),(4,-\infty),(4,4)$. \end{theorem*}

 The paper is organized as follows.

-In the first section we collect some background material on deformation theory we will use in the rest of the paper.
-We recall the notions of rigidity which are relevant for our purposes.
-Moreover, we describe Catanese's criterion (cf. \cite{Ca89}*{Corollary 1.20}) for everywhere non reduced moduli spaces of surfaces of general type and recall Kas' local description of the dual of a certain obstruction map.
+In the first section we collect some background material on deformation theory which will be used in the rest of the paper.
+We recall the notions of rigidity which are relevant for our purposes and give a criterion for the minimal resolution of the singularities of a nodal surface to be rigid (cf. Theorem \ref{howtodoit}).

-The second section is dedicated to Abelian covers and in particular, to the proof of formulae for the character decomposition of direct images of canonical and bicanonical sheaves.
+The second section is dedicated to Abelian covers and in particular to the proof of formulae for the character decomposition of direct images of canonical and bicanonical sheaves, which will be stated in higher generality than needed in the sequel, because in the authors' opinion they are interesting themselves and useful for many applications.
 In the next section we give the construction of the infinite series of product-quotient surfaces $S_n$ and calculate their invariants.

 The fourth section is dedicated to the proof of our first main theorem, whereas the last section is dedicated to the higher dimensional examples, i.e., the proof of our second main result.